Asymptotically Calabi metrics and weak Fano manifolds: Introduction

+\begin{enumerate}[(i)] \item Letting $I$ denote the complex structure corresonding to $\omega_1$, then $(X,I)$ is biholomorphic to weak del Pezzo surface $\overline{X}$ minus a smooth anticanonical elliptic curve.
+Furthermore, the hyperk\"ahler structure arises from a generalized Tian-Yau construction on this compactification and is the unique Calabi-Yau metric with respect to $(I, \Omega = \omega_2 + \sqrt{-1} \omega_3)$ satisfying \eqref{AC3} and representing $[\omega_1] \in H^2(X)$.

-\begin{corollary} Let $(X,g,\bm{\omega})$ be an $\ALH^*$ gravitational instanton.
-Then there is a hyperk\"ahler rotation $J$ of the weakly del Pezzo parallel complex structure $I$ such that $(X,J)$ compactifies to a rational elliptic surface $S$ with a global section by adding $F$, a Kodaira type $\I_b$ fiber of multiplicity~$1$.
-The $2$-form $\Omega=\omega_2+ \i\omega_3$ is a rational 2-form on $S$ with a simple pole along $F$. \end{corollary}
+\item Letting $J$ denote the complex structure corresponding to $I_2$, then $(X,J)$ compactifies to a rational elliptic surface $S$ with a global section by adding $F$, a Kodaira type $\I_b$ fiber of multiplicity~$1$.
+The $2$-form $\Omega=\omega_2+ \i\omega_3$ is a rational 2-form on $S$ with a simple pole along~$F$. \end{enumerate} \end{theorem}

-The proof of this corollary will be given in Section~\ref{s:RES} and is our originally intended proof of some claims made in \cite[Remark 2.4]{HSVZ}.
+The proof of Theorem~\ref{t:main2} will be given in Section~\ref{s:ALHstar} and is our originally intended proof of some claims made in \cite[Remark 2.4]{HSVZ}.
 The main ingredients in the proof are Theorem \ref{t:main1}, the decay estimates of \cite[Section~3]{HSVZ}, and the analysis of harmonic functions on asymptotically Calabi spaces of \cite[Section~4]{HSVZ}.
 We also note that in the meantime Collins-Jacob-Lin have proved, using an entirely different method, that a Tian-Yau space can be compactified to a rational elliptic surface; see \cite[Theorem 1.3]{CJL}.
-3mm